KarateMogens/ANNSearchBuild/README.md

 ---
 ### Adding Datasets

-This repo supplies the three following datasets:
+This repo includes the Fashion-MNIST dataset.

-- Fashion-MNIST
-- SIFT
-- GloVe-100

 To add more datasets, simply download the `.hdf5`file from [ANN-benchmarks](https://ann-benchmarks.com/) and enclose it in the `data` directory.
 Note that for other datasets than those supplied by default, the secondary index structure to be used for the Natural Classifier Search and the Quick-select Natural Classifier Search strategies must be computed.
 The program does this automatically for the first experiment trial, but it may take a VERY long time.